cybersoel/cybersoel/README.md

 - [Lab: Azure Entra & AD Connect](xxx.com)
   - Built a traditional Active Directory lab in Azure and synchronized it with Azure AD.
 - [PfSense Firewall VM](xxx.com)
-  - Created a pfSense virtual machine to function as a firewall.
-Experimented with firewall rules to allow and block network traffic
+  - Deployed a pfSense virtual appliance as a network security gateway.
+Reconfigured the host's default gateway to route traffic through the pfSense VM, enhancing network segmentation.
+Engineered granular firewall rules using stateful packet inspection, adhering to the principle of least privilege.
+Implemented a hierarchical rule structure to optimize firewall performance and reduce the attack surface
 - [Lab: Nessus Essential Vulnerability Scanner](xxx.com)
   - Executed unauthenticated and authenticated vulnerability scans on a purposefully vulnerable VM using industry-standard tools.
 Analyzed results for critical vulnerabilities, attack surfaces, and CIA triad impacts.
 Implemented a strategic remediation plan addressing identified weaknesses through patch management and security hardening.
 Additionally, performed a vulnerability assessment on a legacy Windows XP VM to highlight end-of-life system risks.
 - [MISP (Malware Information Sharing Platform) deployment ](xxx.com)